AudreyBurki/Lab-News/index.md

+## New post-doc position
+We are looking for a highly motivated post-doc to work on a DFG-funded project on language planning and cognitive resources.
+Check [here](https://github.com/AudreyBurki/Lab-News/blob/master/Ausschreibung_PostDoc_Buerki_AB2024_2.docx) for details

 ### New Funded project!
 (Dec.
 2023)
 Together with Elsa Spinelli Université (Grenoble Alpes) and P. Welby (Université Aix-Marseille) we will be looking at the impact of orthographic knowledge during second language word learning.
 Post-doc and PhD positions will be available soon!
 The project is funded jointly by the ANR and DFG and will run in 2024-2026.